A Sign Of Subsidence

 Vibration caused by nearby construction activity such as drilling or piling, or heavy road traffic causes soil particles to shift and settle, resulting in ground subsidence.

-Sinking Floor FAQs
+Sinking Floor Repair FAQs for Australian Homeowners

-What are the Signs of a Sinking Floor?
+What are the signs of a sinking floor?

 A sinking floor can be a sign of structural issues in your home and should be addressed promptly.
 Here are some common signs to watch for: